MicrosoftDocs/quantum-docs/articles/optimization-concepts-cost-functions.md

 ## Constraints

-A *constraint* is a relation between multiple variables which must hold for a solution to be deemed valid.
+A *constraint* is a relation between multiple variables that must hold for a solution to be considered valid.

-Solutions which violate constraints can either be assigned a very high cost ("penalty") by the cost function or be excluded from sampling explicitly by the optimizer.
+Solutions that violate constraints can either be assigned a very high cost ("penalty") by the cost function or be excluded from sampling explicitly by the optimizer.